camaraproject/Commonalities/documentation/CAMARA-API-Event-Subscription-and-Notification-Guide.md

 ### 2.3.
 Event versioning

+For CAMARA subscription APIs, events are defined using the CloudEvents format.
 The CloudEvent specification provides some information on [CloudEvent versioning](https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md#versioning-of-cloudevents), but some additional CAMARA event versioning guidelines are described in this section.

-For CAMARA subscription APIs, events are defined using the CloudEvents format.
-CloudEvent versioning is described [here](https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md#versioning-of-cloudevents).
-It states (quoted):
+ [CloudEvent versioning](https://github.com/cloudevents/spec/blob/main/cloudevents/primer.md#versioning-of-cloudevents) states the following (quoted):

 - When a CloudEvent's data changes in a backwardly-incompatible way, the value of the type attribute should generally change.
 The event producer is encouraged to produce both the old event and the new event for some time (potentially forever) in order to avoid disrupting consumers.
 - When a CloudEvent's data changes in a backwardly-compatible way, the value of the type attribute should generally stay the same.